heallink-ai/Heallink-AI/docker-readme.md

 - Volume mounting: The local codebase is mounted inside the containers, so changes are immediately available.
 - Shared package dependencies: The `packages` directory is shared across all services.
 - Isolated node_modules: Each service has its own node_modules volume to avoid conflicts.
+- Persistent MongoDB data: MongoDB data is stored in a named volume for persistence between restarts.

+## Database

+The MongoDB database is accessible via:
+- From within the Docker network: `mongodb:27017` (use this in your application config)
+- From your host machine: `localhost:27017` (for connecting with tools like MongoDB Compass)

+The mongo-express web interface provides a simple UI for managing the database and is available at http://localhost:8081.

 ## Production Deployment